jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Purpose

-- To compare results from COSMIC with results from a dc-power flow based model of cascading failure.
+- To compare results from COSMIC with results from a dc-power flow based model of cascading failure.  <br><br>

-- It will help us to understand similarities and differences between these two different modeling approaches.
+- It will help us to understand similarities and differences between these two different modeling approaches.  <br><br>

 <br>